Flux-switching Floquet engineering: Theory

 which equals the net number of chiral edge modes crossing the quasienergy gap at $\varepsilon$.
 If \(\{\varepsilon_n\}\) lists the gaps in order (including that at the bottom boundary of the principal Floquet zone, \(-\pi/T\)), the band Chern numbers \(\{C_n\}\) satisfy the telescoping relations \cite{Rudner2013}

-To evaluate $W_\varepsilon$ one can either count the number of chiral edge modes propagating through the $\pi/T$ gap in the principal Floquet zone, implement the Floquet-St\v{r}eda formula \cite{Streda}, or one may numerically evaluate the bulk winding of the mapping to $U$ via a cubic grid of $k_x, k_y, t$ values, $\Lambda$.
+To evaluate $W_\varepsilon$ one can either count the number of chiral edge modes propagating through each gap, implement the Floquet-St\v{r}eda formula \cite{Streda}, or one may numerically evaluate the bulk winding of the mapping to $U$ via a cubic grid of $k_x, k_y, t$ values, $\Lambda$.
 We implement all three methods in this manuscript; but in the following section we elect to numerically compute $W_\varepsilon$.
 To this end, we implement the formula of Morikawa and Suzuki \cite{MorikawaSuzuki2024W3} which we briefly review here.
 The derivatives in Eq. \eqref{eq:RudnerW} are replaced via

 where $\mathbf{x}\ = (k_x,k_y,t) \in \Lambda$ and

 with $\mu = k_x, k_y, t$.
 The RLBL winding (Eq. \eqref{eq:RudnerW}), is calculated on the discrete grid as approximately